Gilgamesh the King: Plot introduction

 The novel is told from the point of view of Gilgamesh, and is primarily ambivalent about the supernatural elements of the epic.
 But the events are portrayed in a fairly realistic manner.

 Gilgamesh is a giant among men and an amazing warrior, even since he was very young.
 When the king of Uruk (his father) dies, Gilgamesh is exiled by the recently crowned Dumuzi, jealous of his skills and power.
 When in time Dumuzi dies, Gilgamesh comes back to the kingdom to be proclaimed.

 Silverberg afterwards wrote a number of stories for the fantasy anthology series Heroes in Hell describing Gilgamesh's posthumous adventures in the underworld, including the award-winning novella Gilgamesh in the Outback.

 Reception

-Neil Gaiman reviewed Gilgamesh the King for Imagine magazine, and stated that "A fascinating look at a long-gone culture, with a magnificent Jim Burns cover."
+Neil Gaiman reviewed Gilgamesh the King for Imagine magazine, describing the work as "A fascinating look at a long-gone culture, with a magnificent Jim Burns cover."

 Dave Langford reviewed Gilgamesh the King for White Dwarf #69, and stated that "Silverberg's version is laudable, essential reading [...] but his realistic approach weakens (I think) the theme of immortality.
 Compare his amazing fantasy The Book of Skulls."